NetworkGradeLinux/mion/docs/intro.rst

 won’t cover the general benefits here.
 However, it’s worth mentioning the additional benefits that we get in the embedded world:

-* The ability to isolate applications requiring access to specialised hardware from those which just use ‘normal’ Linux interfaces such as the network and filesystems.
+* The ability to isolate applications requiring access to specialized hardware from those which just use ‘normal’ Linux interfaces such as the network and filesystems.